Who Was Clark Gable?

 Back in Hollywood, Gable was rejected at screen tests because casting agents thought his ears were too big for a leading man.
 He managed to land his first speaking role in a movie in The Painted Desert in 1931, and after seeing him on the big screen, MGM offered him a contract.
 His first leading role was in Dance, Fools, Dance, with Joan Crawford.
 Gable was a hit, and the studio began casting him as a roughneck villain opposite starlets including Jean Harlow, Greta Garbo and Norma Shearer.
 By year’s end, he had made a dozen films and launched his career as a leading man.
 Ultimately, though, he became sick of playing the bad guy and made his displeasure known.

 During the filming of Dancing Lady in 1933, Gable developed pyorrhea, an infection in his gums that required immediate removal of nearly all his teeth.
 The infection spread through his body and reached his gallbladder, and he was hospitalized.
 Because of delays in filming and necessary reshoots due to Gable’s illness, the film ran $150,000 over budget.
 When he returned to work, MGM loaned him to the then-low-budget Columbia Pictures for a Frank Capra comedy, It Happened One Night.
 It was widely rumored to have been punishment for either his bad attitude about his parts or the difficulty in shooting his last film, but in truth, MGM simply didn’t have a project for him.
-He ended up winning an Academy Award for It Happened One Night, and having shown his range, began being cast in a wider variety of roles.
+He ended up winning an Academy Award for It Happened One Night, and having shown his range, he began being cast in a wider variety of roles.

 By now, Gable was one of the biggest stars in Hollywood, and he churned out a series of successful movies like Boomtown, San Francisco and Mutiny on the Bounty.
 In 1939 he appeared as Rhett Butler in his best-known film, the civil-war epic Gone with the Wind.
 He was dubbed the “King of Hollywood,” and was a symbol of masculinity, admired by men and adored by women.